cpen333/cpen333.github.io/_lectures/lecture0.md

 5. Change your `PolygonalMesh` class to use the base `Face` class so it can hold both triangular and quadrilateral faces.

 This exercise demonstrates another advantage of classes and inheritance: *abstraction*.
 From the point-of-view of the mesh, it doesn't really matter if a face is triangular or quadrilateral.
 Internally, it can store both types in an array that holds instances of type `Face`.
 We can get all the information we need about either type of face using only the methods in the base class.
 The sub-classes only provide implementation-specific details.

+## Acknowledgements

+Some of this material is derived from the [cplusplus.com tutorials on classes](http://www.cplusplus.com/doc/tutorial/classes/) (© cplusplus.com, 2000-2017).
+The gear model used in the exercises was modified from Christopher Spicer's [16-Tooth Spur Gear](https://3dexport.com/free-3dmodel-16-tooth-spur-gear-139745.htm).

 ## Additional Resources